Welcome to Your Refinancing Superpower Journey!

 What Do Lenders Care About Most?

 Mortgage lenders rely on three critical factors when reviewing applications.
-Understanding these can help you navigate the refinancing process more confidently:1.
+Understanding these can help you navigate the refinancing process more confidently, especially considering the credit score impact on refinancing:1.
 Credit Score

 2. Debt-to-Income Ratio (DTI)

 Your DTI ratio measures how much of your monthly income goes toward paying debts.
-Lenders typically prefer a DTI of 43% or lower, as it demonstrates that you have enough financial bandwidth to handle additional mortgage payments.
+Lenders typically prefer a DTI of 43% or lower, as it demonstrates that you have enough financial bandwidth to handle additional mortgage payments.3.
+Home Equity

 The amount of equity you’ve built in your home is another major factor.
 Lenders view borrowers with higher equity as less risky, which can result in better refinancing terms.
-If you’ve paid down at least 20% of your home’s value, you may also avoid private mortgage insurance (PMI).Key Takeaway: Even with a credit score in the 580–620 range, strategic planning—such as lowering your DTI or increasing home equity—can help you maximize your refinancing options.
+If you’ve paid down at least 20% of your home’s value, you may also avoid private mortgage insurance (PMI).Key Takeaway: Even with a credit score in the 580–620 range, strategic planning—such as lowering your DTI or increasing home equity—can help you maximize your refinancing options, taking into account the credit score impact on refinancing.

 Explore Your Loan Options—Even With Lower Credit

 Quick Tip: Boosting your credit score by just 10–20 points can significantly lower your interest rate and open the door to more loan programs.
-For instance, moving from a 620 to a 640 score could save you thousands of dollars over the life of your loan.
+For instance, moving from a 620 to a 640 score could save you thousands of dollars over the life of your loan, highlighting the credit score impact on refinancing.

 > Learn How to Improve Your Credit Score Before Refinancing: > > How to Improve Credit for Refinancing Fast (4 minutes)